AtlasPilotPuppy/python_test/README.md

 #### Run the install
 You can install the code simply by running

+`python setup.py test`

+If the tests pass proceed with the intsall.
+Execute

 `python setup.py install`

 from the project's root directory.